bartvanderwal/bootstrap-slider/README.md

 bootstrap-slider [![Build Status](https://travis-ci.org/seiyria/bootstrap-slider.png?branch=master)](https://travis-ci.org/seiyria/bootstrap-slider)
 ================
-Originally began as a loose "fork" of bootstrap-slider found on http://www.eyecon.ro/ by Stefan Petre.
+Originally began as a loose "fork" of bootstrap-slider found on http://www.eyecon.ro by Stefan Petre.

-Over time, this project has diverged sigfinicantly from Stefan Petre's version and is now almost completly different.
+Over time this project has diverged significantly from Stefan Petre's version and is now almost completly different.

 __Please ensure that you are using this library instead of the Petre version before creating issues in the repository Issue tracker!!__